elimoss/wellread/README.md

 - 📡 **RSS Feed Monitoring**: Monitors multiple RSS feeds from a configurable text file
 - 🎯 **Semantic Curation**: Uses semantic embeddings to find content semantically similar to your topics of interest
 - ✍️ **AI Summaries**: Uses Claude to generate concise, insightful summaries for each item
-- 💬 **Clean Slack Layout**: Each paper posted as a top-level message with AI summary in thread; digest summary posted at the end
+- 💬 **Clean Slack Layout**: Each paper posted as a top-level message with AI summary
 - 🤖 **GitHub Actions**: Runs automatically on schedule via GitHub Actions

 ## Getting Started